Deale, Maryland

 Deale is a census-designated place (CDP) in Anne Arundel County, Maryland, United States.
 The population was 4,945 at the 2010 census.
 It has a scenic view of Chesapeake Bay and is popular with boaters.
 Sudley was listed on the National Register of Historic Places in 1973.

+History

+Archaeologists have found evidence of nomadic Paleo-Indian tribes in the area dating as far back as 8,000 B.C., with a larger, more permanent campsite in nearby West River dating to 2,000 B.C.
+Deale was situated in the heart of the hunting territories claimed by the Susquehannock people and within the bounds of the land claimed by the Piscataway people.

+European settlers first arrived in Anne Arundel County around 1649 from southeast Virginia during the English Civil War to escape religious persecution.
+In 1655, they settled Herring Creek, an area that encompasses present-day Deale.
+They had converted to Quakerism from Puritanism and other Protestant faiths, due to the influence of missionaries that had arrived in the area.

+The land was mainly used for farming until around 1870, when watermen from Long Island and Maryland's Eastern Shore settled near Herring Bay's oyster beds.
+By 1920, some of the farms transitioned into summer communities, and businesses in Deale began building, repairing and renting boats to summer tourists.
+They also built restaurants and shops to accommodate the visitors.
+By 1960, some watermen became charter fishing captains offering fishing trips on the Chesapeake to visitors from Baltimore and Washington D.C.

 Geography

 Deale is located at 38°47′30″N 76°32′20″W (38.791766, −76.538933).

 According to the United States Census Bureau, the CDP has a total area of 15.4 km2, of which 13.7 km2 is land and 1.7 km2, or 11.01%, is water.

 Deale is a waterfront fishing village located on the Western Shore of Chesapeake Bay.
-Four tidal creeks are located in Deale that flow into the bay: Rockhold Creek, Parker Creek, Carrs Creek, and Broadwater Creek.
+Five tidal creeks are located in Deale that flow into the bay: Tracey's Creek, Rockhold Creek, Parker Creek, Carrs Creek, and Broadwater Creek.
 Rockhold Creek is the most commercial of the creeks and is home to several marinas and most of the charter fishing boats.
 Happy Harbor Restaurant, one of Deale's most famous landmarks, is located on Rockhold Creek.